LODSContent/DP-070-Migrate-Open-Source-Workloads-to-Azure/instructions/Lab-02.md

     19185
     ```

-    > **Tip**: If an error occures, try updating to .NET 3.1 by using the following commands:
+    > **Tip**: If an error occurs, try updating to .NET 3.1 by using the following commands:
     > ```
     > sudo apt update
     > sudo apt install -y dotnet-sdk-3.1